-Hall-of-famer Baylor was one of basketball’s all-time-greatest players—an innovative athlete, team player, and quiet force for change.
+Hall-of-famer Baylor was one of basketball’s greatest players—an innovative athlete, team player, and quiet force for change.
 One of the first professional African American players, he inspired others on and off the court.
-But when traveling for away games, many hotels and restaurants turned Elgin away because he was black.
-One night, Elgin had enough and staged a one-man protest that captured the attention of the press, the public, and the NBA.
+But when traveling for away games, many hotels and restaurants turned Elgin away because he was Black.

 "Morrison’s captivating oil paintings feature dramatic compositions, rich colors, and the artist’s distinctive, elongated figures.
 Equally impressive is his ability to portray the emotional depths of individuals, from small-minded segregationists to heroes of the civil rights movement.
 Strong storytelling and riveting artwork make this a memorable picture book."

 **STARRED REVIEW**The Horn Book

 "With lively verse and elegant oil paintings, Bryant and Morrison masterfully place Baylor’s midair “slashing, crashing, gliding” basketball heroics in the context of his times."